My IBM Log in Subscribe

 Automate coding and app modernization

 Leading companies are now using generative AI for application modernization and enterprise IT operations, including automating coding, deploying and scaling.
 For coding, developers can input a coding command as a straightforward English sentence through a natural-language interface and get automatically generated code.
-Using generative AI with code generation capabilities can also enable hybrid cloud developers of all experience levels to migrate and modernize legacy application code at scale, to new target platforms with code consistency, fewer errors, and speed.
+Using generative AI with code generation capabilities can also enable hybrid cloud developers of all experience levels to migrate and modernize legacy application code at scale, to new target platforms with code consistency, fewer errors and more speed.

 Boost application performance